In This Guide

 How long is the QR code valid?

 The QR code is tied to your declared arrival date.
-It is generally valid for a window of a few days around your stated travel date to accommodate flight changes.
-However, it is best to match your actual arrival date as closely as possible.
+Love Bali doesn't publish a fixed validity window, so it's best to pay close to your trip and match your actual arrival date as closely as you can.

 Can I use the same QR code for Bali and other Indonesian islands?